 Writing Requirements

-Overview of the WCAS Writing Requirement
+SPRING 2023 (OR BEFORE): the WCAS Writing Requirement

 - Completing an equivalent writing proficiency requirement in another division of Northwestern (or in unusual cases at another college or university).
 Students transferring from MEAS who have completed ENGLISH 106-1 and ENGLISH 106-2 (Writing in Special Contexts) have automatically fulfilled the requirement; all other students will be referred to the director of the Writing Program.